mcc5635/Week0--Hello-World/README.md

    At this point your changes should be visible to me.
 See if you can work out how to send me a message saying that you have completed this step.
-Hand gestures will work in the classroomm but I am imagining something that will work in a more general setting.
+Hand gestures will work in the classroom, but I am imagining something that will work in a more general setting.

 Now, for the fourth line: